yaoxiaoyuan/MystRL/readme.md

 ### DQN

+**DQN** (Deep Q-Network) is a reinforcement learning algorithm that uses a deep neural network to make an agent's decisions.
+Instead of storing all possible states and actions in a traditional Q-table, DQN uses a neural network to estimate the value (Q-value) of each action from a given state, allowing it to handle complex environments like video games.

+To make the learning process stable, DQN uses two main techniques:

+- Experience Replay: It stores the agent's past experiences (state, action, reward, next state) in a memory buffer and randomly samples from it to train the network.
+This breaks the correlation between consecutive experiences.
+- Target Network: It uses a second, separate network to set the training targets.
+This "target network" is updated less frequently than the main network, which helps prevent the model from becoming unstable during training.

 #### Snake

 Snake is a fundamentally simple yet thrilling challenge where players guide a continuously moving line across a grid.
 The objective is to navigate the snake, using directional controls to collect food items like pellets or apples, each consumed piece causing the snake to grow longer.
 Success requires quick reflexes and careful planning, as the primary danger comes from the snake itself: colliding with any part of its own ever-lengthening body instantly ends the game.
 This creates an escalating challenge, where the very act of growing and progressing makes maneuvering in the confined space increasingly perilous.